-- ▶ 67 employees (63 men and 4 women) were identified as receiving less than the National Minimum Wage (from 1 April 2022, the National Minimum Wage was £9.50 for employees aged 23 and over).
-We considered that these figures were anomalies and did not reflect the employees' correct hourly rate.
+- 87 employees had pay anomalies which did not reflect the employees' correct hourly rate.
 We therefore used the employees' weekly hours from the pay period containing the snapshot date to calculate their hourly rate, rather than the average number of hours worked over the preceding 12 weeks.
-We considered that this provided a more representative hourly rate. - → 4 employees (all male) had an hourly rate in excess of £45.
-These employees had worked for the Company for less than 12 weeks.
-As these employees were bus drivers, we did not consider that this hourly rate was representative of their normal hourly rate.
-We therefore used the employees' weekly hours from the pay period containing the snapshot date to calculate their hourly rate, rather than the average number of hours worked since their employment commenced.
 We considered that this provided a more representative hourly rate. - Any employee receiving no pay during the relevant pay period has been regarded as a relevant employee, rather than a full pay relevant employee. - Employees with no contracted hours were removed from the list of full pay relevant employees but were included as relevant employees.